matthewkastor/WTF-O-Vision/README.md

-#Online Documentation for The Glorious WTF-O-Vision!
+#The Glorious WTF-O-Vision!

-This is the branch containing the online documentation for the WTF-O-Vision available at http://matthewkastor.github.com/WTF-O-Vision/
+This JavaScriopt code rummages through text and replaces certain words and phrases with other words and phrases.
+It's like a reverse Mad-libs.

+See: http://matthewkastor.github.com/WTF-O-Vision/ for details, documentation, and a live demo.

 Copy this branch and you will have a copy of the WTF-O-Vision and all its documentation.
+Look in the src folder if you want to snap up the code and play with it without reading the docs.

-Disregard the main branch, it will not be updated.
+Disregard the `master` branch, it will not be updated.